Model for assessment of telemedicine: Description

 Telemedicine services may have many different types of outcomes and can be studied in many ways.
 In order for those who develop new telemedicine services to produce the information that healthcare managers need for making decisions on investment in telemedicine, a model for assessment of telemedicine (MAST) was developed.
 This work was done in 2010 through stakeholder workshops and on the basis of a systematic literature review.

-If the objective of an assessment of telemedicine applications is to describe effectiveness and contribution to quality of care and to produce a basis for decision making, then MAST defines the relevant assessment framework fulfilling this objective as a multidisciplinary process which summarizes and evaluates information about the medical, social, economic and ethical issues related to the use of telemedicine in a systematic, unbiased, robust manner.
+If the goal of evaluating telemedicine applications is to assess their effectiveness and impact on the quality of care, and to provide a foundation for decision-making, then according to MAST, the appropriate assessment framework is a multidisciplinary process.
+This process involves summarizing and evaluating information concerning medical, social, economic, and ethical considerations related to telemedicine in a systematic, impartial, and rigorous manner.

 This statement is based on the definition of Health technology assessment (HTA) in the EUnetHTA project.
 Key concepts are "multidisciplinary" and "systematic, unbiased and robust".
 The first concept implies that the assessments should include all important outcomes of the applications for patients, clinicians, healthcare institutions and society in general.
 The others imply that assessments should be based on scientific studies and methods, scientific criteria for quality of evidence and scientific standards for reporting of results, e.g. as described in EQUATOR Network.